 - Sudden vision problems in one or both eyes

-Although getting immediate medical attention and treatment for TIAs can go a long way to prevent strokes, research by the American Heart Association and the American Stroke Association suggests most Americans who experience TIAs ignore the symptoms.
+Although getting immediate medical attention and treatment for TIAs can go a long way toward preventing strokes, the American Heart Association and the American Stroke Association suggest most Americans who experience TIAs ignore the symptoms.
 A survey of over 2,000 people found about a third had experienced symptoms consistent with a transient ischemic attack, but only three percent called 911.

 “Ignoring any stroke sign could be a deadly mistake,” Mitch Elkind, MD, chairman of the American Stroke Association said.
 “Only a formal medical diagnosis with brain imaging can determine whether you’re having a TIA or a stroke.”

-Bottom line: Follow the advice of the National Institute of Neurological Disorders and Stroke, and treat any transient attack symptoms as a medical emergency.
+It’s important to follow the advice of the National Institute of Neurological Disorders and Stroke: Treat any transient attack symptoms as a medical emergency.

 Depending on your medical history and the results of an examination, treatment to reduce the risk of stroke in people who have had a TIA may include surgery to prevent a blockage-caused stroke or drug therapy — such as low dose aspirin or anticoagulants in people with atrial fibrillation (irregular beating of the heart), a condition that raises the risk for clot-caused TIAs and strokes.